charleswal-a/stock-market-predictor/README.md

 ## Setup

-Here is how to launch this project on your own device:
+Here are some instructions on how to launch this project on your own device:

 1. Open stock_market_predictor.ipynb in this Github repo
 2. Click the "Raw" button